ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak833/datasheet.md

 The **RAK833 WisLink LPWAN Concentrator** is a family of LoRa concentrator modules with a mini PCIe form factor based on SX1301, which enables easy integration into existing routers and other network equipment with gateway capabilities.
 This can be used in any embedded platform offering a free mini-PCIe slot with USB and SPI connectivity.

 RAK833 WisLink LPWAN Concentrator is a complete and cost efficient gateway solution offering up to 10 programmable parallel demodulation paths.
-It is targeted at smart metering fixed networks and Internet of Things applications with up to 500 nodes per square kilometer (km²) in a moderately interfered environment.
+It is targeted at smart metering fixed networks and Internet of Things applications with up to 500&nbsp;nodes per square kilometer (km²) in a moderately interfered environment.
 These modules have the industry standard PCI Express Mini Card form factor which enables easy integration into an application board.

 ### Product Features

 - Full LoRaWAN 1.0.2 stack support
 - Compact size in the form of a mPCIe 52-pin form factor card
 - SX1301 base band processor emulates 49 x LoRa demodulators, 10 parallel demodulation paths.
 It supports 8 uplinks channels and 1 downlink channel.
-- Max Tx Power of 20 dBm
+- Max Tx Power of 20&nbsp;dBm
-- RX sensitivity of -136 dBm
+- RX sensitivity of -136&nbsp;dBm
-- Compatible with 3.3 V mPCIe type slots, common for 3G/LTE modules
+- Compatible with 3.3&nbsp;V mPCIe type slots, common for 3G/LTE modules
 - With an option for SPI interface board or both SPI and USB interfaces
 - Perfect for a Plug-and-Play Setup when used together with the mPCIe to USB adapter (check this option above to include the board)